yanxian-ll/GS-SR/README.md

 ![alt text](assets/library-result.jpeg)

-- Training Speed: The training speed of GS-SR is comparable to the original version, with variations primarily due to evaluation and logging.
+- **Training Speed**: The training speed of GS-SR is comparable to the original version, with variations primarily due to evaluation and logging.

-- Rendering Quality: Methods like Scaffold / Octree-2DGS / PGSR significantly increase PSNR while maintaining similar training speeds.
+- **Rendering Quality**: Methods like Scaffold / Octree-2DGS / PGSR significantly increase PSNR while maintaining similar training speeds.

-- Reconstruction Quality: These methods ensure more robust training, especially in texture-less and marginal regions of scenes, with minimal deterioration in surface reconstruction quality.
+- **Reconstruction Quality**: These methods ensure more robust training, especially in texture-less and marginal regions of scenes, with minimal deterioration in surface reconstruction quality.